-#3 Clean & Fix: Take a look at the condition of your items.
-Do they need repairs?
-Are they even worth getting fixed?
+- Take a look at the condition of your items.
+Do you think they’re worth getting fixed?
 If an item is looking shabby but you feel it’s still worthy of being in your wardrobe, consider buying a new one (or something similar).
 Steer clear of wearing something that is pilled, faded, or stretched just because you have a sentimental attachment to it.
 Get out your iron and steamer, a small pair of scissors, and a pill remover.
 As you’re putting the clothes back in the closet, do a once over and get them prepped and perfect to hang to ensure they are set to go for the next time you’re going to wear them.
 Separate items that need professional help such as hemming, dry cleaning, etc. Use this opportunity to clean all the purses, shoes, and jewelry you’re keeping.

 - Aim to do a closet detox twice a year.
 I usually do one big one in the spring and a mini one in the fall.

 - Look for simple, inexpensive ways to beautify your space.
 Stylish boxes and pretty hangers are key.
 Read up on all the fine details of my Dream Closet here.